atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 Based on the classic calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The classic calibration is detailed on :ref:`another page<classic-calibration>`.
+The classic calibration is detailed :ref:`here<classic-calibration>`.

 * **Classic calibration**: The :ref:`classic calibration <classic-calibration>`
 * **Classic+ calibration**: A :ref:`variant of the classic calibration<classic-calibration>` with some improvements.